keboola/connection-docs/manipulation/transformations/snowflake/index.md

 ## Best Practices

 ### Case Sensitivity
-Snowflake is case sensitive.
+Unlike Redshift or MySQL, Snowflake is case sensitive.
 All unquoted table/column names are converted to upper case while quoted names keep their case.

 So if you want to create the following table,

 {% highlight sql %}
--- created as LOWERCASETABLE
+-- creates table FOOTABLE
-CREATE TABLE lowercasetable (...);
+CREATE TABLE footable (...);
 {% endhighlight %}

 all of these commands will work

 {% highlight sql %}
-SELECT * FROM LOWERCASETABLE;
+SELECT * FROM FOOTABLE;
-SELECT * FROM "LOWERCASETABLE";
+SELECT * FROM "FOOTABLE";
-SELECT * FROM lowercasetable;
+SELECT * FROM footable;
 {% endhighlight %}

 while this one will not:

 {% highlight sql %}
--- table lowercasetable not found!
+-- table footable not found!
-SELECT * FROM "lowercasetable";
+SELECT * FROM "footable";
 {% endhighlight %}

-Be especially careful in the [output mappings](/manipulation/transformations/mappings/#output-mapping).
+Be especially careful when setting up [input and output mappings](/manipulation/transformations/mappings/).
-Table names specified in the output mapping are always quoted.
+In the KBC UI, it is necessary to enter all table names using the exact casing because all table names referenced by mappings are automatically quoted by KBC.

+When writing your transformation script, we recommend quoting all table names as well.

 ### Timestamp Columns
 By default, Snowflake uses the